xlab-uiuc/acto/docs/port.md

 Deploying operator can be expressed as a sequence of steps to be applied through the `deploy` property.
-For example, to deploy the cass-operator, we need to first apply the `init.yaml` which deploys the cert-manager required by the cass-operator, and then apply the `bundle.yaml` which contains all the required resource definitions for deploying the cass-operator.
 You would need to specify the Step which contains the operator Deployment resource
     by setting the `operator` property in the `Step` to `true`.

-In the case where there are more than one container in the operator Pod (e.g. metrics exporter),
-    you would need to specify the actual operator container's name through the `operator_container_name` property in the `Step`.
+For example, to deploy the cass-operator, we need to first apply the `init.yaml` which deploys the cert-manager required by the cass-operator, and then apply the `bundle.yaml` which contains all the required resource definitions for deploying the cass-operator.
   The `deploy` property would be written as:
 ```json
 "deploy": {